-Natural resource ecology and management provides an integrated education in renewable
+A degree in natural resource ecology and management will give you an education in

-natural resources management, conservation and utilization, and a valuable perspective
+renewable natural resources management, conservation and use.
+You will gain a valuable

 Why natural resource ecology and management?

-to give you the tools necessary to understand and apply ecological sciences and principles
+needed to understand and apply ecological sciences and principles to benefit mankind

 Forest resource manager